dms-org/docs/docs/advanced/general/subclasses.md

             ]);

             if (!$form->isCreateForm()) {
-                // Cannot change the type of the entity
+                // If the entity is already exist the type of the entity cannot be changed
                 $typeField->readonly();
             }